yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 {{< alert title="Caution" color="warning" >}}
 Before executing the `update-apimanager` script:

-* Apply the service pack to all API Gateways.
+* Apply the update to all API Gateways.
 * Ensure that all Node Managers and API Gateway instances are running.

 {{< /alert >}}